Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Introduction

 \begin{theorem} Equipped with a black-box static deterministic algorithm for computing an MIS within $T(n)$ rounds for any $n$-vertex distributed network, an MIS can be maintained \emph{deterministically} (in the local wakeup model) over any sequence of edge insertions and deletions that start from an empty distributed network on $n$ vertices, within $O(T(n))$ \emph{amortized round complexity} and $O(m^{2/3} \cdot T(n))$ \emph{amortized message complexity}, where $m$ denotes the dynamic number of edges. \end{theorem}

-Plugging the MIS algorithm of \cite{RG20,GGR20}, which runs in $O(\log^5 n)$ rounds, on top of the transformation of Theorem \ref{t1}, the amortized bounds on the round and message complexities of the resulting distributed algorithm are $O(\log^5 n)$ and $O(m^{2/3} \log^5 n)$, respectively.
+Using the MIS algorithm of \cite{GGR20,RG20}, which runs in $O(\log^5 n)$ rounds, on top of the transformation of Theorem \ref{t1}, the amortized bounds on the round and message complexities of the resulting distributed algorithm are $O(\log^5 n)$ and $O(m^{2/3} \log^5 n)$, respectively.

 While the black-box static MIS algorithm used in the transformation of Theorem \ref{t1} applies to arbitrary graphs, bounded diameter graphs admit faster MIS algorithms.
 Next, we strengthen the transformation of Theorem \ref{t1}, to achieve a diameter-sensitive transformation.
 We stress that the algorithm returned as output of this transformation applies to any dynamic graph; the restriction on the diameter is only for the black-box static MIS algorithm.
-The black-box MIS algorithm should also satisfy another property; given as input an independent set $M' \subseteq V$ of the graph, the output MIS should be a superset of the input set $M'$; we shall call this an {\em input-respecting MIS}. \begin{theorem} Equipped with a black-box static deterministic algorithm for computing an input-respecting MIS within $T'(n)$ rounds for any $n$-vertex distributed network {\em with constant diameter}, an MIS can be maintained \emph{deterministically} over any sequence of edge insertions and deletions that start from an empty network on $n$ vertices, within $O(T'(n))$ \emph{amortized round complexity} and $O(m^{2/3} \cdot T'(n))$ \emph{amortized message complexity}, where $m$ denotes the dynamic number of edges. \end{theorem}
+The black-box MIS algorithm should also satisfy another property; given as input an independent set $M' \subseteq V$ of the graph, the output MIS should be a superset of the input set $M'$; we shall call this an {\em input-respecting MIS}. \begin{theorem} Equipped with a black-box static deterministic algorithm for computing an input-respecting MIS within $T'(n)$ rounds for any $n$-vertex distributed network {\em with diameter at most 6}, an MIS can be maintained \emph{deterministically} over any sequence of edge insertions and deletions that start from an empty network on $n$ vertices, within $O(T'(n))$ \emph{amortized round complexity} and $O(m^{2/3} \cdot T'(n))$ \emph{amortized message complexity}, where $m$ denotes the dynamic number of edges. \footnote{For our purposes it suffices to take a constant of 6, but any fixed constant $c \geq 6$ works.} \end{theorem}

 The MIS algorithm of \cite{CPS20} runs in $O(D \log^2 n)$ rounds in distributed graphs of diameter $D$.
-We adapt the algorithm of \cite{CPS20} to return an input-respecting MIS; see above.
-Plugging the resulting MIS algorithm on top of the transformation of Theorem \ref{t2} yields: \begin{corollary} Starting from an empty distributed network on $n$ vertices, an MIS can be maintained \emph{deterministically} over any sequence of edge insertions and deletions with $O(\log^2 n)$ \emph{amortized round complexity} and $O(m^{2/3} \log^2 n)$ \emph{amortized message complexity}. \end{corollary}
+We adapt the algorithm of \cite{CPS20} to return an input-respecting MIS.
+Plugging the resulting MIS algorithm into the transformation of Theorem \ref{t2} yields: \begin{corollary} Starting from an empty distributed network on $n$ vertices, an MIS can be maintained \emph{deterministically} over any sequence of edge insertions and deletions with $O(\log^2 n)$ \emph{amortized round complexity} and $O(m^{2/3} \log^2 n)$ \emph{amortized message complexity}. \end{corollary}